EndPointCorp/end-point-blog/2014/03/03/javascript-namespacing-with-rails-asset.html.md

 ### Conclusion

 It’s pretty simple, but it’s a nice little pattern that has helped me be consistent in my organization and namespacing and makes for less code repetition in executing the initialized methods per individual page types.
-Perhaps there are a few more techniques in the Rails space intended to accomplish a similar goal—I’d like to hear about them in the comments!
+Perhaps there are a few more techniques in the Rails space intended to accomplish a similar goal—​I’d like to hear about them in the comments!